 Much of the promise of blockchain technology involves decentralizing who operates and who governs a certain platform.
 However, no network using blockchain technology is entirely decentralized in all respects, and different blockchain networks have varying degrees of centralization and decentralization.
-For example, Bitcoin and Ethereum are examples of cryptocurrencies which are designed to be decentralized across the different spheres, but with a concentration of mining power and less governance structure making unintended centralization highly possible.
+For example, Bitcoin and Ethereum are examples of cryptocurrencies which are designed to be decentralized across the different spheres, but in some respects, are centralized.

 Many enterprise use cases can benefit from more decentralization.
-A shift towards more decentralization can reduce the pains of new intermediaries, such as risk concentrations and a regulatory need to ensure these institutions do not evolve into rentseekers or stifle innovation once established.
+A shift towards more decentralization can reduce the pains of new intermediaries, such as risk concentrations and a regulatory need to ensure these institutions do not evolve into rent-seekers or stifle innovation once established.
 In the context of corporate KYC, there may be advantages for decentralization across resiliency (no central point of failure), data security and privacy (avoidance of data "honeypots"), and process flexibility (customer-to-bank, instead of linear process dependencies on an intermediary).